FrancisCrickInstitute/network_invsync/README.md

 ```

-- A Pattern JSON Configuration file is loaded from *pattern.json* [1].
+- A Pattern JSON Configuration file is loaded from *config.json* [1].
 Expected format is:

 ```
 {
     "iPATTERN": ["A", "B", "C"],
-    "xPATTERN": ["X", "Y", "Z"]
+    "xPATTERN": ["X", "Y", "Z"],
+    "mPAGES": 2
+    "yFILTER": ["YAML Group/ Host"]
 }
 ```

 ... where:<br />
 *iPATTERN* is the a pattern to include (i.e. ["A", "B", "C"] will match Router-A, Router-B, Router-C) and add to the list to be DIFF'ed.<br />
 *xPATTERN* is the a pattern to exclude (i.e. ["X", "Y", "Z"] will match Router-X, Router-Y, Router-Z) and NOT add to the list to be DIFF'ed.<br />
+*mPAGES* is the maximum number of pages supported by the ISE API GET Request.
+This should be reflective of your environment.<br />
+*yFILTER* is the YAML filter used by NORNIR to filter the hosts.yaml [3]. <br />

 - A YAML Configuration file is loaded *config.yaml* in the working directory [2].
-This is used by NORNIR to build a list of hosts given a *-y* CLI argument.
+This is used by NORNIR to build a list of hosts in the group PROD.
 It references the .yaml files in *network_inventory* [3] folder.
 The file also defines the number of concurrent connections supported.

 - An ISE ERS JSON Configuration file is loaded from *ise_ers.json* [4].
 Expected format is: